Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Thornton consistently maintained that nothing illegal occurred on his farm.

-That pig wanted to wear that military fatigue.
+That pig wanted to wear.

 Find me a pig that doesn't want to wear a bulletproof vest.